Kei te tūrama arotahi

 Hate crime

-Te Aka Matua o te Ture | Law Commission has been asked to review the law relating to hate crime.
-The review will focus on whether the law should be changed to create standalone hate crime offences as recommended in recommendation 39 of the Report of the Royal Commission of Inquiry into the terrorist attack on Christchurch masjidain on 15 March 2019.
+Te Aka Matua o te Ture | Law Commission is reviewing the law relating to hate crime.
+The review is considering whether there are problems with the current law and, if so, how to make the law better.
+This could include creating new hate crime offences, as was recommended by the Royal Commission of Inquiry into the terrorist attack on Christchurch masjidain (Muslim places of worship) on 15 March 2019.

 A review of the protections in the Human Rights Act 1993 for people who are transgender, people who are non-binary and people with innate variations of sex characteristics